HazemKhader/custom-jquery-client-extension/README.md

 ## Deployment

-Build and deploy the Public Registration Element client-extension:
+Build and deploy the Custom jQuery client-extension:

 ```bash
 # From the workspace root